 you will trade or sell?

 A: I try to keep my trade box page (my list of plates available for trade or sale) up to date, so look there if you haven't already.
 All of the plates I have available to the general public may be found there, or will be added shortly.

-Frankly, I've grown tired of I do have some additional, mostly newer plates that I will only trade or sell to fellow ALPCA members or other people I already know to be legitimate license plate collectors.
+I do have some additional, mostly newer plates that I will only trade or sell to fellow ALPCA members or other people I already know to be legitimate license plate collectors.
 If you meet that criteria, please If you've spotted what you're searching for on one of my other web pages, you're probably looking at something